uptane/uptane.github.io/docs/deployment/best-practices.md

 ### 5.1.2 Testing metadata and images

-After the OEM has somehow verified the authenticity and integrity of new metadata and images received from the tier-1 supplier, the OEM SHOULD test both before releasing them to ensure that the images work as intended on end-user vehicles.
+After the OEM has verified the authenticity and integrity of new metadata and images received from the tier-1 supplier, the OEM SHOULD test both before releasing them to ensure that the images work as intended on end-user vehicles.
 To do so, It SHOULD use the following steps.

 First, the OEM SHOULD add these metadata and images to the Image repository.
 It SHOULD also add information about these images to the inventory database, including any dependencies and conflicts between images for different ECUs.
 Both of these steps are done to make the new metadata and images available to vehicles.